sudara/melatonin_blur/README.md

 ### Optimized for Debug Too

 Debug is where we spend 95% of our day!

 Because it directly talks to vendor vector libraries, Melatonin Blur is almost as fast in Debug as it is in release.
-It performs 5-15x faster than alternatives in Debug.
+It performs 5-15x faster in Debug.